 Best for: All ages, families, quick stop between other activities.

-Technically this one is in Gatlinburg, about 20 minutes away, but it belongs on this list.
+Technically this one is in Gatlinburg, about 20 minutes from Pigeon Forge, but it belongs on this list.

 The main draw is the underwater tunnel where you walk beneath sharks, rays, and sea turtles moving overhead.
 It sounds simple.
 It is.
 And it is absolutely worth it every time.

 Get there early on a rainy day or buy tickets in advance.
-This one draws a crowd the moment the clouds come in, and for good reason.
-It’s one of the best aquariums in the entire Southeast.
+This one draws a crowd the moment the clouds come in.
+It’s one of the most visited aquariums in the Southeast.

 Best for: Families, marine life enthusiasts, couples.